alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 Before COVID, I was a regular attendee at PyCon UK, and those events were always a mountaintop moment for me.
 I got to spend a week in Cardiff, hang out with friends I only saw once a year, and learn cool stuff about Python.
 It was great fun, but I was always worn out by the end of the final day.
-I'd often retreat to the quiet room or my hotel, sit quietly and rest.
+I'd often retreat to the quiet room or my hotel, sit quietly, and just rest.

-PyCon UK 2017 ended on October 30th, and just a day earlier Ash McAllan [tweeted a thread][twitter] about "mountaintop experiences".
+PyCon UK 2017 ended on October 30th, and that same week Ash McAllan [tweeted a thread][twitter] about "mountaintop experiences".
 She was talking about a completely different conference, but it was the same pattern -- a big and exciting event, followed by an emotional crash.

-When I read her thread, there was an instant resonance.
+When I read her thread, there was an instant resonance -- I was having the feelings that she described.
-In the thread, she talks about the emotional crash, and also invites us to consider how we'll grow from the experience:
+She talked about post-conference depression, and invited us to consider how we'll grow from this sort of experience:

 > You go to the mountaintop to escape your life and to change.
 > If you don't go back down, and take that change, that growth, that development, those opportunities with you, what was the point?

-I'd felt this sort of emotional crash before, but I'd never thought "okay, what next?"
-That idea stuck in my brain, and I still think about it regularly.
+This framing stuck in my brain, and I still think about it regularly.

-Before I read this thread, I'd wallow in sadness, and the memories would gradually fade.
+Before I read this thread, I'd wallow in sadness after a big event, and wait for the memories to fade.
-Now, I let myself grieve for the thing that's over -- then I ask myself what I want to change in my life, and what I want to learn from those feelings.
+Now, I still let myself grieve for the thing that's over -- but I also ask myself what I want to change in my life, and what I want to learn from those feelings.

-I've been retelling this idea for a long time.
-I've discussed it with friends when they're struggling with post-event blues, and I'd like to think it's helped at least a few of them.

-My first trip to the Edinburgh Fringe was absolutely a mountaintop moment, and I came away wanting to do more "hard" writing.
+My first trip to the Edinburgh Fringe was absolutely a mountaintop moment.
-I saw theatre that was challenging, and heartbreaking, and made me feel heavy emotions.
+Part of that was the shows I saw, including several plays that dealt with heavy topics like heartbreak and grief.
+They left me really emotional, and in three days I sobbed my way through a whole packet of tissues.
+I love that sort of theatre, and it makes me want to write something that makes people *feel* things.

-I want to do more writing like that, which is quite a departure from the more dry technical content I usually write.
+That sort of writing is a daunting prospect, and seems much harder than the technical prose I usually wrote.
-I'm pretty confident writing technical prose, but I struggle when talking about feelings and emotions.
-This sort of writing is scary!
-But I want to try.
+I know how to be informative, but not evocative.
+I got better at technical prose by writing on this blog, so let's see if the same works for emotional writing.
+This article is practicing that style of writing.

-This is why I'm writing this post now -- I want to describe mountaintop moments in my own words, and reflect on what they meant to me.
+I want to describe the feeling of mountaintop moments my own words, and reflect on the general pattern of what they've meant to me.

-Now feels like the right time to describe it in my own words, and reflect on what mountaintop moments have meant for me.

-* "mountaintop experience" to "mountaintop moment"
-* harder to share tweet threads

 [twitter]: https://twitter.com/acegiak/status/924761539592065024

----

-I've been retelling this idea for a long time -- plenty of my friends have heard some

-The gradual decline of now-X has made it harder to find and share the original thread, and I wanted to

-Plenty of my friends have heard some version of this idea already (although at some point it changed from .

-not an original idea
-got it from ash mcallan in a then-twitter thread years ago (a decent number of my friends have heard some of this already) but the gradual decline of now-X has made it harder to find and share the original thread

-i've been retellign this for so long, time to put in my own words and wanted to share some reflections on what mountaintop moments have meant for me

-big place I used to feel this is conferences first PyCon UK in 2016

-first read about this in 2017, after pycon uk stuck with me ever since, and the concept got stuck in my brain

 <figure>
   {%